DFE-Digital/architecture/governance/technical-governance.md

 We want to make sure we're doing the right things (through governance) and doing things right (through assurance).
 And **not slowing down delivery** in the process.

-We’re testing a self-certification, exception-based approach for technical governance.
+We’re testing a self-certification, exception-based approach for technical assurance.
 The core principle being that a team should be able to easily find and apply the DfE [technical standards](../../standards/technical-standards) in their work.

 Assuming a technical design complies with the standards, the team should not experience any friction in delivery.
 Where there is an exception - where there is no standard, it’s not possible to comply with a standard or a standard needs updating – there is a process for agreeing what to do.
 This might involve a few, or several people, depending on the complexity of the decision to be made.